 How to Join

 Model United Nations is open to all students, however students in the School of Liberal Arts may benefit most from membership.
-Contact the club moderator for more information.
+For more information, contact the club moderator Pamela Chasek, Ph.D. at email@example.com.